JimGilmore/dobbscoin-source/doc/gitian-building.md

 The first step is to prepare the host environment that will be used to perform the Gitian builds.
 This guide explains how to set up the environment, and how to start the builds.

-Debian Linux was chosen as the host distribution because it has a lightweight install (in contrast to Ubuntu) and is readily available.
 Any kind of virtualization can be used, for example:
 - [VirtualBox](https://www.virtualbox.org/), covered by this guide
 - [KVM](http://www.linux-kvm.org/page/Main_Page)